Sofiademolder/My_gitproject-/Dictionary_terms.md

-# Dictionary and concepts
+# Dictionary and main concepts of Git and GitHub

+## Introcution

 - Git: Time line
 - GitHub: Backup of the time line

-You need to review and accept my amazing suggestion!

 ## Conceptual Areas